-At Lamar High School in Houston, TX in the early 1970s, two friends, Craig Calvert and Cris “Ezra” Idlet started a duo.
-The duo was called Neat Stuff.
+At Lamar High School in Houston, TX in the early 1970s, two friends, Craig Calvert and Cris “Ezra” Idlet started a duo called Neat Stuff.
 It was short lived.
-Craig and Ezra went their separate ways By the end of the summer of 1972.
+Craig and Ezra went their separate ways by the end of the summer of 1972.
 In 1973 they added classmate Connie Mims to form a trio.
 Wheatfield, began playing country-tinged folk music, mainly covers, in small venues like Tanney’s and Steak and Ale.

 In 1974, they added Bob Russell, string bass, who they met after a trip to the Virgin Islands.
 The following year Wheatfield began making a name for themselves in Houston, playing at universities, like Rice and University of Houston, as well as making appearances on local TV.

 By 1974, Wheatfield added another musician, Damian Hevia, drums/percussion.
 That year, they performed at Liberty Hall and the Kerrville Folk Festival.

 1976 was the year that Wheatfield made changes to its sound and its name.
 They began adding electric instruments and added more of a jazz twist to their sound.
 After receiving a letter from an Oregon band that claimed to own the name “Wheatfield,” the band changed theirs to St. Elmo’s Fire.
 At the time, they were working with James Clouser of the Houston Ballet to score the rock ballet "Caliban."
 The ballet based on Shakespeare’s "The Tempest" influenced their new name.
 The ballet premiered in May 1976 to rave reviews and later travelled to Dallas and Chicago.
 It even came back to Jones Hall the following year.